BSidesPDX/bsidespdx.org/events/2026/sponsorship.md

 posted to our site this spring/summer.
 All talks are reviewed without regard to sponsorship status.

+BSidesPDX also does not gather any information about our attendees and does not provide attendee lists to sponsors.

 Thank you for considering sponsorship of BSides Portland.

 ## 2026 Sponsorship Levels